sleepjie/Valanar/Valanar Superdocument.md

 The metallic Draconians, driven by a belief in their own supremacy, systematically marginalised the chromatic Draconians.
 This resulted in the chromatics being deprived of basic rights, subjected to oppressive policies, and forced into subservient roles.
 The society of Agrassilla'Kunthropia became sharply divided, with the metallics controlling key aspects of governance, resources, and military power, while the chromatics faced widespread discrimination and exclusion.

 The ramifications of this division were profound, affecting every aspect of Draconian society.
 The once unified cultural and spiritual traditions of the Draconians fractured, leading to a loss of shared identity and heritage.
-The chromatics, in their subjugated state, struggled to preserve their customs and beliefs under the oppressive rule of the metallics.
+The Chromatics, in their subjugated state, struggled to preserve their customs and beliefs under the oppressive rule of the metallics.
 ##### Geography and Landmarks
 Agrassilla’Kunthropia is a land of contrasts, from the awe-inspiring floating cities, accessible only to metallic Dragonborn and certain authorities, to the haunted Fading Forest, site of the grisly Osthill Massacre.
 The land's history is etched in every aspect of its society, from its architecture to its customs.